ruggsea/telegram_snowball_search_scrape/README.md

   - **Normal Search**: A basic text search for finding messages relevant to a query.
   - **Vector Search**: Utilizes vector embeddings to find semantically similar messages to a given query.

+- TODO: **Channels Graph**: The application uses the NetworkX library to create a graph of channels and their relationships.
+The graph is stored in a GEXF file for easy visualization using Gephi.

+- **Toxicity Score**: The application uses the Perspective API to add a toxicity score to each message that is longer than 50 characters.
+The score is a float between 0 and 1, where 0 is not toxic and 1 is very toxic.

+- TODO: **Language Detection**: The application uses the XXXX API to add a language tag to each message.

 ## Structure

 The application is organized into several key components: